yildizadem/adogis/README.md

 # ADOGIS

-An easy way to use Esri JS API
+An easy way to use Esri JS API.
+You can easily create map and add marker, point, line or polygon onto created map.
+Also if you want to give some information to client about geometries, you can use infoWindow parameter.
+And also you can change basemap, colors, styles if you do not want to default values.
+If you create map in runtime or another time you can use events.

 ## Installation